 Consequences of CIoT Devices’ Power Overconsumption

-Put simply, CIoT devices should not run out of battery once deployed on the field, as the consequences for manufacturers can be detrimental.
+Put simply, CIoT devices should not run out of battery once deployed in the field, as the consequences for manufacturers can be detrimental.

 No more battery, no more communication.